 CucCAP researchers identified two major and seven minor QTL using a cross between the resistant melon breeding line MR-1 and susceptible cultivar Ananas Yoqne’am.

-As a result of many years of domestication, modern watermelon varieties have overall a small root system and are highly susceptible to a wide range of soil-borne diseases.
-In a recent study, CucCAP researchers in Charleston, SC (USDA, ARS, U.S. Vegetable Laboratory) used a digital imaging technology to evaluate the root systems in 335 watermelon […]
+In a recent study, CucCAP researchers used a digital imaging technology to evaluate the root systems in 335 watermelon accessions.

 CucCAP researchers identified a major QTL associated with sulfur tolerance in a melon mapping population.
 Genetic markers were developed for the major QTL and can be used to incorporate sulfur tolerance in melon breeding programs.

-Overall objectives: Identifying quantitative trait loci (QTL) associated with resistance to major and emerging diseases, developing useful molecular markers and utilizing the genomic tools to incorporate resistance into watermelon cultivars.
-Major diseases: Fusarium wilt, Gummy stem blight, Powdery mildew, Phytophthora fruit rot, Papaya ringspot virus (PRSV) and Cucumber green motile mosaic virus (CGMMV).
-Team Members: […]
+CucCAP Watermelon Team Members include Amnon Levi, Patrick Wechter, Shaker Kousik, Kai-shu Ling (USDA, ARS), Todd Wehner (NC State) and Cecilia McGregor (UGA).
+Overall objectives include identifying quantitative trait loci (QTL) associated with resistance to major and emerging diseases, developing useful molecular markers and utilizing the genomic tools to incorporate resistance into watermelon cultivars.
+Major diseases on watermelon include Fusarium wilt, Gummy stem blight, Powdery mildew, Phytophthora fruit rot, Papaya ringspot virus (PRSV) and Cucumber green motile mosaic virus (CGMMV).

 PAG brings together over 3,000 leading genetic scientists and researchers in plant and animal research, and over 130 exhibits, 150 workshops, 1100 posters and over 1800 abstracts.